 FOR GROUPS OR ORGANIZATIONS, I CAN COME TO YOUR LOCATION.

 PRIVATE OR SMALL GROUP LESSONS WILL BE HELD AT THE CANADIAN CANOE MUSEUM.

 SCHEDULED CLASSES FOR 2020 AT THE ART SCHOOL OF PETERBOROUGH: Woodburning Basics: Jan.19, 1-4pm Wolf Landscape: Feb.9, 1-4pm Owl Eyes: March 8, 1-4pm Cheese Boards: March 29, 1-4pm Each course is $55 (there is a discount if you sign up with your friends!).

 For more info or to register, check out their website: artschoolptbo.org

-I HAVE OVER FIVE YEARS OF WOODBURNING AND TEACHING EXPERIENCE, PARTICIPATED IN MANY SHOWS, AND WON NUMEROUS AWARDS!
+I HAVE OVER SIX YEARS OF WOODBURNING AND TEACHING EXPERIENCE, PARTICIPATED IN MANY SHOWS, AND WON NUMEROUS AWARDS!